Inflation in 19 nations using euro hits record high of 4.9%

 That points to the headline rate already having second-round effects, through higher wages, for example.

-The increases, under normal circumstances, would likely pile pressure on the European Central Bank to start mulling the prospect of raising its main interest rate from a record low of zero.
+Under normal circumstances, the increases would likely pile pressure on the European Central Bank to start mulling the prospect of raising its main interest rate from a record low of zero.
 The bank is tasked with setting policy to meet a 2% inflation target.

 Many economists think the inflation spike over recent months will reverse next year as base effects linked with the sharp fall in prices during the pandemic last year, primarily of energy, are stripped out from annual comparisons.